dstnluong/QtoM/README.md

 Inspiration
 -----------
 [This website](https://addcninblue.github.io/atoz/) was the inspiration for this project.
-I wanted to make it funner for people can't type fast, so this project was born.
+I wanted to make it more fun for people can't type fast, so this project was born.

 How to Play
 -----------